Welcome to Warnemünde

 Dep. of Maritime Studies, Systems Engineering and Logistics (SAL)

-At the Department of Maritime Studies, Systems Engineering and Logistics (SAL), in addition to the marine-related training, training in the fields of Plant and Supply Technology as well as Transport Operations an Logistics is offered.
+At the Department of Maritime Studies, Systems Engineering and Logistics (SAL), in addition to the marine-related training, training in the fields of Plant and Supply Technology, Transport Operations an Logistics as well as Electrical engineering for Shipbuilding is offered.
 In the SAL area, successful, not only maritime-oriented research is carried out, the research topics of which are often worked on together with international cooperation partners.
 Measured by the amount of third-party funding obtained, research in the SAL area is among the top in research at Wismar University.

 Lifelong learning is a matter of course in today's work environment.
 In order to keep the knowledge acquired up to date, maritime training is also offered in the SAL area.